 Potential buyers of your business will need to understand what sort of opportunity they are receiving by investing in it.
-Most businesses have a combination of assets, the primary capital consideration, as well cash flow, the income element.
-Some businesses are more heavily weighted in one direction than the other, although the majority will have both elements.
+Most businesses have a combination of assets, the primary capital consideration, as well as cashflow, the income element.
+Some businesses are more heavily weighted in one direction than the other, although the majority will have both elements

 Income Considerations: The Goodwill part of the business

-The main benefit of a successful business with a substantial consistent operating profit is that the goodwill consideration is multiplied as there is growth and ongoing profitability.
+The main benefit of a successful business with a substantially consistent operating profit is that the goodwill consideration is multiplied as there is growth and ongoing profitability.

 Capital Considerations: How to value assets and property